enspencer/symbols-hashes/README.md

 :name => 'Gandalf the Grey
 `

-I personally do not use this sytax, because I feel like the colon sytax is cleaner and more readable, but many developers do use.
+I personally do not use this sytax, because I feel that the colon sytax is cleaner and more readable, but many developers do use hash rocket syntax.
 You will probably see this most often with older ruby code, and you should be able to recognize and use it.
-As a side not, this sytax actually clearly highlights the fact that our key is in fact a symbol…
+As a side note, this sytax actually clearly highlights the fact that our key is in fact a symbol… but more on that later.

 We could also define our hash using strings as our keys